jkahn117/aws-ami-builder/README.md

 * [AMI Builder with CodeBuild and Packer](https://aws.amazon.com/blogs/devops/how-to-create-an-ami-builder-with-aws-codebuild-and-hashicorp-packer/)

 As a next step, you may also consider using tools such as [Amazon EC2 Systems Manager to automate deployment of your newly created AMI](https://aws.amazon.com/blogs/aws/streamline-ami-maintenance-and-patching-using-amazon-ec2-systems-manager-automation/).

+### Our Packer Template

+One aspect of our Packer template (`webserver.packer.json`) that may require some explanation is the [`source_ami_filter`](https://www.packer.io/docs/builders/amazon-ebs.html#source_ami_filter) section.
+In this case, we are filtering the list of available AMIs for the latest version of the Amazon Linux AMI owned by Amazon, backed by EBS GP2 storage.

 ## Authors